 At seminars, students will get experience with the development of digital games through work on individual and later team-based projects.

 - At the end of the semester, a student should be able to:

-- implement a playable prototype of the game;
+create a playable prototype of the digital game.

 - Introduction, organization; From the concept to the final product.

-- Physical simulations in games: collision detection, springs, rag-doll physics.
+- Physical simulations in games: collision detection, rag-doll physics.